Easemind-App/.github/profile/README.md

 Here you can find links to our repositories which hold the various parts of our application and related tools:

-- **easemind-mobile https://github.com/Easemind-App/easemind-mobile** - Our mobile app's repository.
+- **easemind-mobile -> https://github.com/Easemind-App/easemind-mobile** - Our mobile app's repository.
-- **easemind-ml https://github.com/Easemind-App/easemind-ml** - Our machine learning models repository.
+- **easemind-ml -> https://github.com/Easemind-App/easemind-ml** - Our machine learning models repository.
-- **easemind-backend https://github.com/Easemind-App/easemind-backend** - Our backend repository.
+- **easemind-backend-> https://github.com/Easemind-App/easemind-backend** - Our backend repository.

 Feel free to explore and contribute!